ofdn/Text-Manipulation-Tools/README.md

 *Paragraph-to-Sentence Converter* helps convert a paragraph into a series of sentences that end with a full stop, a question mark, an exclamation mark, or a semi-colon.
 This tool can be useful if you have a large block of text that you want to break down into smaller sentences, designed keeping in mind the [Mozilla Common Voice Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/#/en).

 # Sort a bulleted list in ascending order of year
-This [Python tool](https://github.com/ofdn/Text-Manipulation-Tools/blob/main/sort-odia-list.py) sorts a list of text lines based on the years specified in Odia script, ensuring that the list is arranged in ascending order from the earliest to the latest year.
+These Python tools sort a list of text lines based on the years specified in the Odia script.
+[This](https://github.com/ofdn/Text-Manipulation-Tools/blob/main/sort-odia-list-ascending.py) script rearranges a list in ascending order from the earliest to the latest year, and [this](https://github.com/ofdn/Text-Manipulation-Tools/blob/main/sort-odia-list-descending.py) list does the reverse (descending order).
 It outputs the sorted list to a new file, preserving the original content.

+To use download the files into a folder where your text file (e.g. (`list.txt`) is located.
+On Linux/MacOS Navigate to the folder using Terminal and run:
+- `python3.9 sort-odia-list-ascending.py list.txt` to sort in an ascending order of year
+- `python3.9 sort-odia-list-descending.py list.txt` to sort in an descending order of year

 ### How to Use